Financial Stress and Substance Abuse

 The irony is that people who start abusing drugs to escape from financial stress always wind up worse off.
 Although we tell ourselves we need these drugs, our wallets invariably wind up telling us we can’t afford them.

-One of the most tragic ironies of prescription addiction is that usually causes people to lose their jobs.
+One of the most tragic ironies of prescription addiction is that it usually causes people to lose their jobs.
 Without their jobs, they also lose the insurance that allows them to access the drugs legally.

 On a broader note, drug and alcohol use disorder commonly leads to job loss.
 This, of course, exacerbates the initial financial stress.